Cyclingnews online production editor required - North America | Cyclingnews.com

 Join the Cyclingnews team

-Cyclingnews, the world's leading cycling web site, is looking for an online production editor based in North America.
+Cyclingnews, the world's leading cycling web site, is looking for a full or part-time online production editor based in North America.

-Familiarity with writing for search engine optimization is preferred.
-Fluency with Microsoft Excel macros and text editors (TextPad) is desired.

-The applicants will need to be self-starters as the position involves working from home, with daily communication between production editors in all Cyclingnews offices.
+The applicants will need to be self-starters as the position involves working from home, with regular communication between production editors in all Cyclingnews offices.
 As Cyclingnews is a 24/7 daily news operation, the position will require regular weekend work.
-Travel may be required.
+Travel may be required, up to 10%.

+Please send your CV with a cover letter via e-mail to laura@cyclingnews.com with "Cyclingnews online editing position" in the subject line, and specify if you desire full- or part-time work.
+Deadline for applications is March 17, 2014 with an expected start date of April 1, 2014.

 Job Responsibilities: